Aidan-McNay/fast-robots-docs/docs/lab1.rst

 4. Notification Handler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Parsing data in Python was done using a *notification handler*, a function that would parse and record the returned time (in the format ``T:123456``):
+Parsing data in Python was done using a *notification handler* to get the time from the response string:

 .. code-block:: python
    :caption: Notification handler to record the time response